 ‘documenting Aurora’ is a legacy project that was created with the purpose of capturing digital information about the ever changing Town of Aurora, Ontario beginning in its Sesquicentennial year 2013.
 One part of the project is to track changes to the landscapes, heritage buildings and sites of heritage value.
 The second part of the project is to track social, cultural, political and economic changes that affect everyday lives of the Town of Aurora community.

-Our sole goal is to collect information in a digital format and then organize, archive and manage it accordingly.
+My sole goal is to collect information in a digital format and then organize, archive and manage it accordingly.
 The end result will be digital content documenting the Town of Aurora in the form of essays, eBooks, photo, audio and video galleries in one central location.

 Why start this digital legacy project?

 As I have mentioned, one – it was a great opportunity to commemorate the Town of Aurora Sesquicentennial year by starting this ongoing legacy project that is going to hopefully record almost everything about the Town of Aurora beginning 2013 and beyond.
 However, there are in fact many other reasons.